 This document was downloaded from franchisepanda.com.
 All the information we publish, including this document is for general informational purposes only.
-FranchisePanda.com does not make any warranties about the completeness, reliability, and accuracy of any information.
-Use of the information found on this website (FranchisePanda.com), is strictly at your own risk.
+FranchisePanda.com does not make any warranties about the completeness, reliability, and acc Experiminational Data and Data and Data and the use of our website (FranchisePanda.com), is strictly at your own risk.
 We will not be liable for any losses and/or damages in connection with the use of our website or this document.